crossplane-contrib/provider-aws/CODE_GENERATION.md

 there are some missing structs in `apis/<serviceid>/v1alpha1` folder called `Custom<CRDName>Parameters` which we'll use in the next steps.
-For now, create a file called `apis/<serviceid>/v1alpha1/custom_types.go` with empty structs to get the code to compile like the following:
+For now, create a file called `apis/<serviceid>/v1alpha1/custom_types.go` with empty structs to get the code to compile.
+For example, let's say you have a CRD whose kind is `Stage`.
+The empty struct would look like following:
 ```golang
 // CustomStageParameters includes the custom fields of Stage.
 type CustomStageParameters struct{}